A categorical characterization of strong Steiner $\omega$-categories: Introduction

 \section{Introduction}

 Infinite-dimensional categorical structures are ubiquitous in various areas of mathematics, including algebraic topology, representation theory and rewriting theory.
 One of the most general setups is the one of higher categories which consist of objects and morphisms in each dimension with composition laws along lower-dimensional morphisms that satisfy some version of the usual axioms.
-Depending on whether the axioms are satisfied on the nose or up to coherent higher invertible morphisms, one talks about \emph{strict} or \emph{weak} $\omega$-categories, a.k.a.~$(\infty,\infty)$-categories.
+Depending on whether the axioms are satisfied on the nose or up to coherent higher invertible morphisms, one talks about \emph{strict} or \emph{weak} $\omega$-categories, the latter ones being also known as $(\infty,\infty)$-categories.
 The definition for strict $\omega$-categories is well established (see for instance \cite{StreetOrientedSimplexes}).
 On the contrary, many approaches for weak $\omega$-categories compete (see for instance~\cite{BataninWCat, PenonApproche, StreetWeakOmega,futia,Lumsdaine}) and are not clearly compared yet.